ashutoshmjain/gita/src/continuum.md

 Let us examine how this manifestation happens.

-### A two dimensional information field. - 2DIF - The holographic information field.
+### A two dimensional information field. - 2DIF

-The easiest way to imagine a 2DIF is to construct a  2 dimensional plane and then assume a third dimension of time at every single point of the plane.
+The easiest way to imagine a 2DIF is to draw two lines at right angle.
+Every single point of the respective information plane record the history of the particle.
+Choice of right angle is arbitrary.
+It can we any other angle but keeping it a right angle shall help us down the line when we discuss the electromagnetic field.

 ![](./2dif.jpg)

 Both the dimensions are feeding into one timeline.
 Timeline is thus the line along the intersection of two 1Difs.

-We are still in our single particle universe.
-All we have done is added an dimension perpendicular to the one that was already there - The sine wave generated out of the wiggle.
-In essence the exact shadow of the same particle is now wiggling in two dimensions.
-Since our particle is a massless shapeless particle, and information must be conserved, that means it is the same particle in two dimensions - at the same time.
-Or we can say that the particle is "entangled" with itself.
-Now this may not be in full agreement with current hard-line physics definition of "entanglement" but it does satisfy the spirit of the idea - and that is what is more important when it comes to ideas such as love and entanglement :-)
+The graphic shows three pairs of "Y"s .
+Pairs are to represent information coming from two dimensions though we could very well use only one "Y" along the time line.
+The central value is where the circle is just a dot but it is still a circle.
+The bottom and top pair is where circle is of full size.
+You may like to imagine this circle as a wine opener screw rotating and moving in the direction of time.

 <p align="center">